SAFETAG/SAFETAG/content/activities/pre_mortum_risk_assessment_activity/pre-mortum_sample_process.md

   * Draw lines with arrows connecting individuals who interact with each other in this process.
   * Label the lines with words describing the interaction.
   * Write numbers on the interactions to show the order they occur in.
-  * Continue this activitiy with the next *critical process.*
+  * Continue this activity with the next *critical process.*

   * **NOTES:**
-    * You can add follow-on processes' to examine if they are identified as critical by the participants during this activity.
+    * You can add follow-on processes to examine if they are identified as critical by the participants during this activity.
 	* Put people on post-its to make them moveable.
     * Verbally walk the participants through the completed process so you ensure you didn't miss anything.
     * Take quick notes to remind yourself of any key points not clearly marked on the map before they move on to the next activity.